The examples way below (as indexed at the left) should come last in the order of authority. Consult first (for official updates and interpretations)

 Next in order of authority should come

-An authoritatively simplified version of the latter would be
+An early simplified version of the latter would be

 More authoritative than anything below might be, in hard cases not well-covered by SBL style, the style on which SBL 2 is based, namely Chicago 17:

 In the penultimate position might come the cheat sheets on SBL 2 created for specific courses at SPU:

 But for some sometimes tentative and less authoritative examples (including interpretations), see below.